sailshq/sails-hook-organics/README.md

 ## Help

 First, please check out the [relevant documentation](#documentation).
-If you have further questions or are having trouble, click [here](http://sailsjs.com/support).
+If you are having trouble or have questions, click [here](http://sailsjs.com/support)!

 ### Documentation